Best LLM for Coding updated: November 22, 2025

 5. Model Philosophies in Practice

-GPT-5 and GPT-5 Mini, the Pragmatic Pair.
-The flagship posts solid numbers across both snapshots.
-The Mini variant leads LiveCodeBench on accuracy, speed, and price.
+GPT 5, GPT 5.1, and GPT 5 Mini, the Pragmatic Trio.
+The flagships post solid numbers across both snapshots.
+GPT 5 Mini still leads LiveCodeBench on accuracy, speed, and price, with GPT 5.1 slotting just behind it on accuracy and ahead of GPT 5.
 That spread gives you a clean tuning knob across llm latency and cost.
-For a team that needs to control spend, GPT-5 Mini can carry most of the load, while the larger model handles the gnarly work.
-Vals lists both on the same board, which makes the difference visible even to non specialists.
+For a team that needs to control spend, GPT 5 Mini can carry most of the load, while GPT 5.1 or GPT 5 handle the gnarly work.
+Vals lists all three on the same board, which makes the differences visible even to non specialists.

 Claude Opus 4.1, the Careful Editor.
 Anthropic’s system material reports strong results on SWE-bench Verified, a benchmark built from real GitHub issues.
 That is closer to enterprise maintenance than to olympiad puzzles.
 The price is high, which means you reserve it for sensitive refactors, multi file edits, or compliance heavy reviews.
 If your goal is fewer regressions, not seconds saved, Claude 4.1 coding remains a strong option, as it is designed to avoid common llm hallucinations.